Any Light Particle Searches with ALPS II: Description of the first science campaign: Results and Backgrounds

-The resulting value of $|Z_{\rm closed}|^2$ for demodulation at the heterodyne frequencies given in Section~\ref{Sec:Het} lies in what we will refer to as the signal frequency bin, but the $Z$-function was also evaluated at alternative frequencies where no \ac{BSM} contribution was to be expected.
+The resulting values of $|Z_{\rm closed}|^2$ in Table~\ref{tab:Het_Sig} lie in what we will refer to as the signal frequency bin, because the data was demodulated at the heterodyne frequencies given in Section~\ref{Sec:Het}.
+As Section~\ref{Sec:Freq_alt} explains, the $Z$-function was also evaluated at alternative frequencies where no \ac{BSM} contribution was expected.
 This allowed the backgrounds to be estimated without requiring background measurements with the magnets off, under the assumption that the neighboring bins are indicative of the background in the signal bin.
-The background estimation is summarized and compared with the measured data in Section~\ref{Sec:AFA_res}.
+The estimated background in the signal bin is shown as the second and third columns of Table~\ref{tab:Het_Sig}and this process is summarized and compared with the measured data in Section~\ref{Sec:AFA_res}.

+Section~\ref{Sec:BG_stat_ex_lim} explains how the statistical distribution of the background was calculated by comparing the estimated background to the measured values at frequencies outside the signal bin.
+This distribution was then used to set detection thresholds that determined whether or not a signal was present at a given confidence level.

-The results in the signal bin given in Table~\ref{tab:Het_Sig}, are consistent with the estimated background levels during both runs.
-Thus, neither run showed an excess statistically significant enough to claim the presence of a signal generated by new physics.
-Section~\ref{Sec:Lim_g} therefore explains how the results and the background estimates are used to set exclusion limits on the conversion rate between electromagnetic and \ac{BSM} fields.
+The results in the signal bin given in Table~\ref{tab:Het_Sig} are consistent with the estimated background levels during both runs.
+Thus neither run showed an excess statistically significant enough to claim the presence of a signal generated by new physics.
+Section~\ref{Sec:BG_stat_ex_lim} therefore also examines how exclusion limits on the conversion rate between electromagnetic and \ac{BSM} fields were set based on the background distribution.
+The resulting exclusion limits are summarized in terms of $\mathcal{P}_{\gamma\leftrightarrow \phi}$ in Section~\ref{Sec:results}.

 Section~\ref{Sec:Res_ver} discusses how the behavior and data measured at the science and veto detection systems indicate that the backgrounds could be due to stray light.
 This is done by examining the time evolution of $|Z_{\rm closed}|^2$ as well as the ratio of the measured signals and backgrounds at the science and veto detectors.